 You have a great chance of getting approved for a credit limit just by asking your issuer.
 A survey from LendingTree showed that credit limit increases were one of the most commonly granted requests.
 86% of cardholders reported success in our most recent survey:

-Ideally, you’ll maintain a high enough credit limit that you can keep your utilization ratio below 30% of your available credit.
-According to the experts, this is the threshold that helps consumers maintain a good credit score.
+Aim for a credit limit high enough to keep your utilization below 30% of your available credit.
+Experts generally view this threshold as helpful for maintaining a strong credit score.

-If you have poor credit, you may have the best chance at a high credit limit card if you go with a secured credit card and put down an equally high cash deposit as collateral.
+If you have poor credit, your best chance at a higher limit is typically a secured credit card.
+Your credit limit will usually match your deposit, so a larger deposit can mean a higher limit.
 For example, the U.S. Bank Cash+ Visa Secured Card offers a credit limit up to $5,000.

 To see rates & fees for American Express cards mentioned on this page, visit the links provided below: